Ahmed-ashraf-456/Image_segmentation/README.md

 **Team 14**

-- **After running the code, choose which tab you want, and for running LUV and segmentation clustering:**
+- **After running the code(main.py file) mainwindow will be opened, choose which tab you want, and for running LUV and segmentation clustering:**
 - 1. To map the RGB image to LUV color space, you need to browse for an image by browse button, then click on convert to luv button
 - 2. For Kmeans clustering, browse an image using the browse button and enter clusters number, then you have the ability to choose which space you want to apply the algorithm on (RGB or LUV) (there are two buttons).
+- 3. For region growing, browse an image using the browse button and enter threshold value, then click on the segmentation button.
-- 3. For meanshift, browse an image using the browse button and enter threshold value, then you have the ability to choose which space you want to apply the algorithm on (RGB or LUV) (there are two buttons).
+- 4. For meanshift, browse an image using the browse button and enter threshold value, then you have the ability to choose which space you want to apply the algorithm on (RGB or LUV) (there are two buttons).
-- 4. For agglomerative clustering, browse an image using the browse button and enter clusters number, then you have the ability to choose which space you want to apply the algorithm on (RGB or LUV) (there are two buttons).
+- 5. For Aglloremative clustering, browse an image using the browse button and enter clusters number, then you have the ability to choose which space you want to apply the algorithm on (RGB or LUV) (there are two buttons).

 **Note**
 - For all segmentation results, threshold and number of clusters values have a big effect on the